Dimitrie Stelaru: Final return

 In January 1971, Coloane was reviewed for the anti-communist diaspora by Monica Lovinescu (Eugen's daughter), over Radio Free Europe.
 She argued that, while Tonegaru, Corlaciu and Dumitrescu had always displayed concern for the future, and prescience about a coming doom, Stelaru was "stuck within his one howl, the one he started with", a "vehement, obsessive, but dimming repetition of his beginnings."
 As she put it, "Dimitrie Stelaru speaks for all those of his generation who are absenting without leave, who have been crushed and forgotten"; his own place in literary history was ensured by what he had put to paper in his "terrible youth".
 By November 1971, Stelaru had submitted three more volumes for review at Cartea Românească publishers.
 These were a memoir, called Doi lei planeta ("Two Lei for the Ticket"), a collection of theatrical plays, Saltimbancul sinistru ("That Sinister Mountebank"), as well as a new version of Preamărirea durerii.
+Diarist Pericle Martinescu described Doi lei planeta as a highly mendacious book, but noted that such was to be expected of Stelaru, since "the poet never held an ounce of literary conscience."

 Stelaru died in Bucharest on 28 November, three days after being visited by Moldovan, to whom he addressed what were probably his last written lines.
 He was buried among other writers in Bellu cemetery on 1 December.
 A clerical error assigned him the name "Dimitrie Sterescu", making it impossible to locate his tomb.
 The following day, România Literară offered a brief overview of his poetic work, arguing that his wartime activity with Albatros and Sburătorul evidenced his "anti-fascist attitude".
 In that same issue, Caraion mourned his friend as "one of this country's great true poets", adding: "He shall sleep in the insomnia of Romanian literature, in the insomnia that is restlessness and a 'timeless king'."
 As he noted, Stelaru had never been translated into any foreign language.